-In our consultancy and our coaching practice at Tavistock Consulting we take – and help our clients to take, a position that allows a both focus on the internal world of the organisation, working with the unconscious processes that play out within and between groups and individuals at work, and also looks outward, to the context in which the organisation is located, its structure and the way it operates.
+In our consultancy and our coaching practice at Tavistock Consulting we take, and help our clients to take, a position that allows both a focus on the internal world of the organisation, working with the unconscious processes that play out within and between groups and individuals at work, and also looks outward, to the context in which the organisation is located, its structure and the way it operates.

 Ours is a deeper perspective.
 We wish to understand deeper motivations and resistance to change and to uncover and tackle the root of dysfunction rather than simply deal with its manifestations.
 We create safe spaces in which to address the emotional dimensions of organisational life, which are often unconscious or unexpressed.
 We use our understanding of group dynamics to help teams understand what holds them back and prevents members from fully taking up their roles.
 We know that only by looking at how they are working together can a team be truly high performing and we introduce imaginative methods for individuals to learn to truly engage with each other.